-Cost: Deskera starts at $29 per month, paid annually.
-Grab the annual deal of Deskera to access the all-in-one features your business needs.
+Cost: Deskera offers a 15-day free trial.
+Paid plans begin at $29/user per month when billed annually.
+Grab Deskera’s one-year deal for $149 (retail value: $1188) to access the all-in-one features your business needs.

-With a focus on small business, FreshBooks points more resources to what matters to entrepreneurs: time tracking, invoicing, reporting, and more.
+With a focus on small businesses, FreshBooks points more resources to what matters to entrepreneurs: Time tracking, invoicing, reporting, and more.
 But most importantly, FreshBooks tries to streamline the screen to make it easier to quickly do what you need, without getting lost in the weeds of dozens of tools.

 If you’re looking for another name-brand bookkeeping tool, FreshBooks is a popular option for small business owners.

-Cost: FreshBooks often offers discounts for the first several months.
-But their non-discounted, recurring monthly subscription starts at $15.00 per month.
+Cost: 30-day free trial available.
+FreshBooks often offers discounts for the first several months.
+But their non-discounted, recurring monthly subscription starts at $15.00/month.

 Kashoo helps you visualize your finances with its reporting feature.
 You can also use it to send invoices, track income and expenses, upload and track receipts, and accept credit card payments.

-Another powerful AppSumo partner and Quickbooks alternative, Fiskl is built for businesses looking to save time and money on bookkeeping and invoicing tools.
-They even have a free version of their tool, which is pretty rare in the business finance tracking space.
+Another powerful QuickBooks alternative, Fiskl is built for businesses looking to save time and money on bookkeeping and invoicing tools.
+It even has a free version, which is pretty rare in the business finance tracking space.

 So what does Fiskl offer?

-Fiskl is perfect for business owners who like to work from their phone.
-While they have a desktop version, Fiskl is built for mobile (Android and Apple), providing the tools you need to run the financial side of your business from your pocket.
+Fiskl is perfect for business owners who like to work from their phones.
+While it does have a desktop version, Fiskl is built for mobile (Android and Apple), providing the tools you need to run the financial side of your business from your pocket.

 One such company is Xero.
 Built for small businesses from freelancers to coffee shop owners, Xero helps you track expenses, conduct inventory management, access financial reports, and accept payments.

-They also integrate with popular tools (like Gusto, who is also on this list) to make sure you get all the functions you need, without throwing them all into one confusing interface.
+Xero also integrates with many popular tools (like MailChimp and HubSpot) to ensure you get all the functions you need, without throwing them all into one confusing interface.

 Xero boasts a popular mobile accounting app.
-If you want to see how your business is doing on-the-go, they’ve got your back.
+If you want to see how your business is doing on the go, it’s got your back.